mictlah82/patterns/Readme.md

 Description and example of Memento pattern.

 ### Observer
 Description and example of Observer pattern.
-For more details, refer to the [Decorator Pattern Readme](./observer/Readme.md).
+For more details, refer to the [Observer Pattern Readme](./observer/Readme.md).

 ### State
 Description and example of State pattern.